LIFE for Insects

 - Transformation of intensive large-extent farming into small-extent and extensive (70 ha)

-- Information campaign – presentation of the project and its results to public as well as to experts, organization of the public events, excursions, educational programmes for schools and conferences
+- Information campaign – presentation of the project and its results to public as well as to experts; organizing of public events, excursions and workshops; creation of educational programmes for schools

-- Assessment of project impact on socio-economic aspects and dissemination actions, and of ecosystem services
+- Assessment of project impact on socio-economic aspects and ecosystem services and impact of dissemination actions

 The content of this website does not reflect the official opinion of the European Union or the Ministries of the Environment of the Czech Republic and Slovakia.